jamesbornholt/homepage/content/index.md

 +++

-I’m a first-year computer science PhD student in the [Sampa][] group at the [University of Washington][uw], advised by [Luis Ceze][luisceze] and [Dan Grossman][djg].
+I’m a first-year computer science PhD student in the [Sampa][] group at the [University of Washington][uw], advised by [Luis Ceze][luisceze], [Dan Grossman][djg], and [Emina Torlak][emina].
 I’m interested in how programming languages evolve when hardware is unreliable, abstractions are rigid and outdated, and energy efficiency is critical.
 I’m supported by the [David Notkin Endowed Graduate Fellowship][notkin].

 I collaborate frequently with [Kathryn McKinley][mckinley] and [Todd Mytkowicz][toddm] from [Microsoft Research][msr], where I was an intern twice, in 2011 and 2012, and a software engineer for nine months in 2014.